MUSIC 2II3 POP MUSIC POST WW2

 Course goals: 1) to gain an understanding of the formal construction of popular musics (including audio recordings, video, live performances) in order to appreciate how formal choices create and/or enforce social issues 2) to become familiar with the majority of popular music styles from the 1950s onward, and to understand how one style developed or deviated from another 3) to contextualize popular musics within the cultural politics of the late 20th and early 21st centuries and 4) to contemplate your own choices in popular music consumption and what social forces may be shaping these.

 Textbooks, Materials & Fees:

-Covach, John.
-What’s That Sound: An Introduction to Rock and Its History, third edition (New York: W.W.
+John Covach, What’s That Sound: An Introduction to Rock and Its History, third edition (New York: W.W.
 Norton, 2012)

 Method of Assessment:

 Term test 1 Saturday, October 18, 10:00-10:50 am 25%

 Term test Saturday, November 22, 10:00-10:50 am 25%